ME-ICA/tedana/CONTRIBUTING.md

 ```

 and unit/integration tests by running `pytest` (more details below).
-If you know a file will test your change, you can run only that test.
+If you know a file will test your change, you can run only that test (see "One test file only" below).
 Alternatively, running all unit tests is relatively quick and should be
 fairly comprehensive.
 Running all `pytest` tests will be useful for pre-pushing checks.